MichalPac/2024-Italian-GP-Dashboard/README.md

 # Data Source

-What do we need to make this dashboard?
+What do we need to create this dashboard?

-- Lap Times
+- Lap times
-- Sectors Times
+- Sector times
-- Tires chocies
+- Tire choices
 - Positions
-- Top Speed info
+- Top speed information
-- Pit Stop Data
+- Pit stop data

 The data will be gathered using the [FastF1](https://docs.fastf1.dev/) Python library, which is designed to provide easy access to Formula 1 data, including live timing, telemetry, and lap-by-lap details.